Effective Date: 09 April 2019

 If there is a government or judicial audit, subpoena or warrant, data may be disclosed by CTSdatabase.
 If CTSdatabase merges with or is acquired by a Third Party, it is possible that PII may be disclosed, in which case you will be notified of any changes in ownership or uses of your PII, as well as any choices you may have regarding your PII.
 However, since full identifiers are never entered into the system, there is no foreseeable way for fully identifying information to be disclosed.

 Investigative sites will enter the partial identifiers you authorize into CTSd.
-Once entered, PIs, sites and pharmaceutical companies will have access only to the encrypted information.
+Once entered, PIs, sites and pharmaceutical companies will have access only to subject number and the subject authorized partial identifiers that do not contain PII.
 Unencrypted information will never be released to any outside parties.

 IV.
 Individual access to information

 As the partial identifiers are encrypted, an individual (or a sponsor or an investigator or site) cannot have direct access to their information.
 If they are notified by an investigator that they duplicate another subject at another site, and they believe this is in error, they may contact the investigator or site personnel and request a review of the data entered by the CTSdatabase Director of IT.
-The Director can then work with the site to assure that an entry error has not been made.
+The IT Director can then work with the site to assure that an entry error has not been made.
 In the unusual event where a data entry error has led to a false positive duplicate subject, CTSdatabase will eliminate the error from the database in a timely fashion (usually 48 hours).
-If an individual still feels that there is a problem with their identifying information, CTSdatabase can be contacted via their website, www.ctsdatabase.com, , under Ask Us.
-In the unlikely event that the individual still has a problem with CTSdatabase or their PII, TRUSTe will provide third party dispute resolution (see below).
+If an individual still feels that there is a problem with their identifying information, CTSdatabase can be contacted via their website, www.ctsdatabase.com, under Ask Us.

 V. Security measures to Protect PII

 The database itself is housed on the RackSpace Cloud Platform.
 The Cloud platform provides 99.999% guaranteed uptime as well as industry standard backup and recovery procedures.
 Access to the database is provided using a HTTPS encrypted protocol.
-A 128 bit SSL encryption certificate is maintained with VeriSign to make sure that all data sent between the client's web browser and the database on the Cloud is encrypted.
+A 2048 bit SSL encryption certificate is maintained with VeriSign to make sure that all data sent between the client's web browser and the database on the Cloud is encrypted.
 Only the Database Administrator (DBA) has direct access to the backend database.
 System passwords are changed every 180 days and accessible only by the DBA and the President.
-Passwords must have a minimum length of 6 characters and none of the previous 3 passwords may be used.
+Passwords must have a minimum length of 8 characters with at least one number or symbol and none of the previous 3 passwords may be used.
+In case of Data Breach, affected Sponsors and Site Users will be notified within one week.
+Site users will be instructed to notify affected study subjects, if applicable.

 I. What Information is Collected